-- An inflatable nylon bag (air bag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow airbag deployment. - The same warning light, electronic control and diagnostic unit as used for the front air bags. - Two crash sensors located under the outboard side of the front seats, attached to the floor.
+- An inflatable nylon bag (air bag) with a gas generator concealed behind the outboard bolster of the driver and front passenger seatbacks. - A special seat cover designed to allow airbag deployment. - The same warning light, electronic control and diagnostic unit as used for the front air bags. - Two crash sensors located on the "B" pillar.

-Side air bags, in combination with seat belts, can help reduce the risk of severe injuries in the event of a significant side impact collision.
+Side air bags, in combination with

+seat belts, can help reduce the risk of severe injuries in the event of a significant side impact collision.